tornadoweb/tornado/website/sphinx/releases/next.rst

 * `IOStream.close` now has an ``exc_info`` argument (similar to the one used in the `logging` module) that can be used to set the stream's ``error`` attribute when closing it.
-* `IOStream.connect` now has an optional ``server_hostname`` argument
-  which will be used for SSL certificate validation when applicable.
-  Additionally, when supported (on Python 3.2+), this hostname will be sent via SNI (and this is supported by `tornado.simple_httpclient`)
+* `IOStream.read_until_close` now works correctly when it is called while there is buffered data.
 * Fixed a major performance regression when run on PyPy (introduced in Tornado 2.3).
-* `IOStream.read_until_close` now works correctly when it is called while there is buffered data.

 `tornado.log`
 ~~~~~~~~~~~~~